Sometimes we have to enroll the entire school in the first grade and start all over.

 Our Lord emphasized repeatedly that the way to greatness in the kingdom is by servanthood.
 See Matthew 20:25-28.
 (My favorite on this subject, Luke 17:7-10, is unique to Luke’s gospel.
-Its conclusion–“we are unprofitable servants; we have only done what we should”–is the attitude that distinguishes Jesus’ Facebook friends from His choice servants.)
+Its conclusion–“we are unprofitable servants; we have only done what we should”–is the attitude that sets His servants apart.)

 Once when our church was in the process of bringing in a new minister to lead the discipleship and education work, I asked members if they would commit to support him and follow his leadership.
-One man who had given me nothing but trouble since my arrival some years previously, answered, “I will, so long as I agree with the direction he’s taking us.”
+One man who had given me nothing but trouble during the years I’d served there, answered, “I will, so long as I agree with the direction he’s taking us.”

-He would follow the man’s leadership so long as he were already walking that way.
+Study that a moment.
+He would follow the man’s leadership so long as he were already going that way.

 But put himself under the authority of someone with whom he might disagree?
-Oh no, he would not bring himself to that.
-(That member did not remain in our church, and at last report has belonged to several other local congregations over these two decades.
-Apparently, he’s still in search of the perfect minister, one with whom he always agrees.)
+He would not bring himself to that.
+(That man and his family did not remain with us, but bounced around in several other churches, apparently in search of the perfect minister, one with whom he was always in agreement.)